MhmdGamalAskar/automatic-number-plate-recognition-yolov8/README.md

 <div align="center">

-**⭐ If this project helped you, drop a star — it keeps the motivation going!**
+**⭐ If this project helped you  drop a star — it keeps the motivation going!**

 ![Wave](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=100&section=footer)